 Corporate applications accounted for majority of the car sharing market size and are expected to remain dominant over the forecast timespan.
 Vehicle parking space is a big problem for several businesses, which can be overcome by employing these services.

 U.S. car sharing market accounted for majority of the revenue in 2015 due to technology advancements.
 Increased funding activities from various organizations and authorities such as the Department of Transportation to promote these services is expected to propel the carsharing market demand.

 Companies operating in the industry include DriveNow, Zip Car, AutoLiv, Car2go, Uber,.
 Players are concentrating on price reduction and service enhancement to improve the overall user experience.

 For instance, in Singapore, BlueSG operates one-way EV car sharing program.
 This program focuses on the flexibility and convenience of the customers so that they can return their vehicles at the destination eliminating the need to return at the original pickup location.

 U.S. based car sharing company, EZride, provides unique smart cards for its users to lock/unlock the doors of their vehicles.

-Category: Market Research Publishers and RetailersCompany profile: Centralize market research purchases across your entire organization in one place.Marketstudyreport.com allows you to manage and control all corporate research purchases to consolidate billing and vendor management.
+Category: Market Research Publishers and RetailersCompany about: Centralize market research purchases across your entire organization in one place.Marketstudyreport.com allows you to manage and control all corporate research purchases to consolidate billing and vendor management.
 You can eliminate duplicate purchases and customize your content and license management.